-As a Certified Financial Planner™ I’ve learned over the years a small number of principles that separate those who achieve their financial goals vs. those who don’t.
+One thing I’ve learned in my years as a Certified Financial Planner™ is that just a handful of personal finance principles separate those who achieve their financial goals from those who don’t.

-- You must measure and track your progress accurately (but make it enjoyable)
+- You must accurately measure and track your progress.

-As my goal is to become financially independent by 40, I wanted to have answers for these questions for my own benefit.
-After hearing that Personal Capital was awarded the best financial app by Macworld and specializes in helping people solve these difficult questions — I gave it a try myself.
+As my goal is to become financially independent by age 40, I wanted to find the answers to questions like those for my own benefit.
+After learning that Personal Capital was named the best financial app by Macworld, and specializes in helping people gain deeper insights into their finances — I decided to give it a try.

 What Is Personal Capital?